fasteddys/internal-battery/README.md

 Before deployment - verify that the **Azure Key Vault** is up to date with any new secrets that was added to user secrets or app settings.

+Be sure when configuring Key Vault secrets to use `--` as the seperator as `:` are not supported.
+The Application is setup to substitute out `--` for `:` when retreiving values.

 ### WebApp Secrets Checklist
 * Authentication:AzureAdB2C:ClientSecret
 * Braintree:MerchantID